mechanical-ink/calavera-reusable-actions/README.md

 **target-repo**

 Specify the target repository this action should run on.
 This is used to prevent actions from running on repositories other than the target repository.
-For example, specifying a target-repo of schalkneethling/web-accessibility will prevent the workflow from running on forks.
+For example, specifying a target-repo of `schalkneethling/web-accessibility` will prevent the workflow from running on forks of `schalkneethling/web-accessibility`.

 - This input is required